jdoid/contact-cli/README.md

 ## License

-contact-cli is provided under the MIT License.
+find_contact is provided under the MIT License.